subscriptions-project/swg-js/docs/offers-flow.md

 subscriptions.showOffers({skus: ['sku1', 'sku2']});
 ```

-*Important!* Please ensure you set up the `setOnSubscribeResponse` on any page where you accept purchases, not just before you call `subscribe` or `showOffers`.
+*Important!* Please ensure you set up the `setOnPaymentResponse` on any page where you accept purchases, not just before you call `subscribe` or `showOffers`.
 SwG client ensures it can recover subscriptions even when browsers unload pages.
 See [Subscribe flow](./subscribe-flow.md) for more details.